cwverhey/DICOMwaterequivalent/README.md

     $ pip3 install opencv-python pydicom

 Download the file `DICOMwaterequivalent.py` and place it in your working directory.
-Alternatively, you can put it in one of the other directories Python checks for modules.
+Alternatively, you can put it in one of the other directories that Python checks for modules.
 To list these directories:

     $ python3 -c 'import sys; print(sys.path)'

 ## Python function
-You can call DICOMwaterequivalent() from your own python script.
+You can call DICOMwaterequivalent() from your own python script:

 ### Usage